Regenesis

 This is not just theory.
 The model predicts pressure differences, wind vectors, and rainfall patterns with uncanny accuracy in forested regions.
 The implication is profound: remove the forest, and you not only reduce evapotranspiration, you collapse the mechanism that pulls moisture from sea to land.

-Peter Bunyard proved it can beat.
+Peter Bunyard has shown it can beat, and stop.

 But Before the Vapor — The Carbon